AhmedAwad/Flexible-Process-Enactment-CEP/CaseStudy/CaseStudy.md

 The following statements are the mapping of the BPMN process in Figure 2 to CQL.
 The ``evaluate`` function, Line 12 to 58 is built to evaluate a condition ``cond`` against the case variables.
 The ``cond`` expression is instantiated by sequence flow conditions, see Line 77 where the function evaluates the condition ``nextAction != close``.
 In this example, we have used simple equal and not equal Boolean conditions.
 However, any complex Boolean condition can be used where the corresponding expression tree is constructed and referenced case variables are substituted with their variables from the ``Case_Variable`` table.

+As an arriving ``ProcessEvent`` can trigger more than one CQL statement.
+It is necessary to force an execution order where it matters.
+The directive ``@Priority(n)`` is used by ESPER to give priorities to the CQL statements, the lower the number ``n``, the higher the priority.
+For instance, at Line 63, we give the priorty 1 to the CQL statement that updates the ``Execution_State`` table.
+This ensures that the event will upsert the table before  other rules need to process that event.
+All CQL statements that update the ``Case_Variables`` table have a higher priority, ``n=2``.
+Examples of such statements are in lines $167$ and $224$.

 [View SQL Code with Line Numbers](https://gist.github.com/AhmedAwad/730ac1bbc133d412a7bb86759930d053)
 ```sql